focCreatives2023/focCreatives2023.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`

+This deployes the currently built version of the app (in /build) to the gh-pages branch, which we use for RC4 FOP's deployed webpage.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**